 It’s inspiring.
 Sometimes it relaxes me.
 Sometimes it’s a great distraction after a long day.
 Sometimes I feel like I have created a masterpiece with my hands.
 Bottom line: it always makes me feel good to do it.

 Do you cook to music?
 If so, what?

 Yes!
-Right now I’m listening to the Avett Brothers, the Something’s Gotta Give soundtrack, Adele, Amy Winehouse, the new Kanye/Jay-Z album-Watch the Throne, Ryan Bingham, Norah Jones, DMB, Rhianna, and Corinne Bailey Ray.
+Right now I’m listening to the Avett Brothers, the Something’s Gotta Give soundtrack, Adele, Amy Winehouse, Jay Z, Ryan Bingham, Norah Jones, DMB, Rhianna, and Mumford & Sons.

 Favorite and least favorite thing to cook:

 I love when I have a free Saturday and I can spend all day making something complex and time-consuming.
 Even if it’s terrible and we have to order pizza, its been fun to cook.
 As far as my favorite dishes to cook, I really like making pies.
 I like playing with the dough and experimenting with the fillings.
 I also like to fry things because you know that whatever comes out of the oil is going to be such a treat!

 I don’t like pitting a quart of cherries or olives.
 But I don’t really have anything I dislike cooking.
 Unless it is the 5th healthy meal I have cooked in a row.
 Then I hate it and daydream about dulce de leche cupcakes.

 Favorite utensil in the kitchen: